 With this being clear, we can consider that the CRS system is the later stage of points calculation.

-In order to make your first move towards your Canada migration dreams, you need to pass through the FSW points system and get 67 points.
+To make your fit move towards your Canada migration dreams, you need to pass through the FSW points system and get 67 points.
 Only then, your CRS score will be considered.

 Are 67 Points Enough to be Eligible for Canada Immigration?

-- Apply for PR visa when you are young, preferably in the age of 18-35.
+- Apply for a PR visa when you are young, preferably between the age of 18-35.

 - Strive for a qualification higher than a Bachelor's degree

 - Gain a work experience that is more than 5 years.

-- Attempt IELTS with proper coaching so that you can get the required IELTS score in first attempt.
+- Attempt IELTS with proper coaching so that you can get the required IELTS score in the first attempt.

 After this, you have to calculate your CRS score and strive to get the required CRS score.
 Only after this, you will be able to proceed with the Educational Credential Assessment and further process steps.